L04DB4L4NC3R/rpdd/README.md

 	<img src="https://user-images.githubusercontent.com/30529572/92081025-fabe6f00-edb1-11ea-9169-4a8a61a5dd45.png" alt="DSC VIT"/>
 </a>
 	<h2 align="center"> Research Paper of the Day Daemon </h2>
-	<h4 align="center"> Explore & Discover new research papers daily with `rpdd`, which has an integrated notification daemon to help you with the habit of staying informed. </h4>
+	<h4 align="center"> Explore & Discover new research papers daily with rpdd, which has an integrated notification daemon to help you with the habit of staying informed. </h4>
 </p>

 ---